raphael-group/netNMF-sc/README.md

-# netNMF
+# netNMF-sc
-netNMF: A network regularization algorithm for dimensionality reduction and imputation of single-cell expression data
+netNMF-sc: A network regularization algorithm for dimensionality reduction and imputation of single-cell expression data

 ### Requires the following python libraries:
 tensorflow or tensorflow-gpu (if running on a machine with GPUs)